jparro00/PirateMod/README.md

-# PirateMod
+# The Abyssal
 A sea-born sorcerer brought in with the tide.

-The Pirate is a fully fleshed-out custom class with a primary focus on deck control and mechanic synergies rather than raw power.
+The Abyssal is a fully fleshed-out custom class with a primary focus on deck control and mechanic synergies rather than raw power.

 ## Features of the Class
- - 69 cards, with all-new artwork
+ - 80+ cards, with all-new artwork
- - custom character sprite
+ - custom animated character sprite
- - 11 new relics
+ - 1s+ new relics
  - 2 new potions

  ## Mechanics